nolan-meyer1/EncryptionChipers/README.md

 # EncryptionChipers
 This project contains some very simple encryption algorithims.
 It contains the Ceaser Cipher, Vigenere Cipher, and XOR Cipher.
+Run the Menu.py file to try some of them out!

 ## Ceaser Cipher
 This is one of the most simple and classic ciphers but it's pretty cool.
 The way this is done is by shifting each character in